terru3/spotify-project/README.md

 # Spotify Million Playlist Analysis

 This project aims to integrate Python and Neo4j to perform data preprocessing and PageRank analysis on the Million Playlist Dataset, consisting of
 1,000,000 user-curated playlists on Spotify.
+Feel free to take a look around at the cool visualizations, mini dataframe snippets, and underlying Python scripts.
 For more information on the dataset, please see below.

 *(Documentation updated Aug 5, 2020)*
 ## What's in the Million Playlist Dataset (MPD)